Roger Withers, Chairman of Playtech, Announces Retirement

 Withers said of his replacement that with the success of the business firmly established and set to continue, he happily leaves Playtech financially robust, in great hands and well placed to continue to serve its licensees, shareholders, employees and other stakeholders.
 He also said that he was particularly pleased that Alan agreed to become Chairman, as neither he nor Playtech could ask for a better successor.

 Under Jackson Playtech has continued to grow.
 It put significant funds into creating and improving its mobile division, brining games to an even wider audience across the world.
 A number of new acquisitions have taken place too, such as Aristocrat Lotteries in 2014 for a massive 10.5 million Euros.
 YoYo Games and a Forex trader, Plus500 joined the Playtech stable later that year as well.

-Jackson thanked Withers at online casino Singapore for his contribution, saying that since the Initial Public Offering, Roger has been a highly valued member of the Board and was instrumental to the significant achievements of Playtech.
+Jackson thanked Withers for his contribution, saying that since the Initial Public Offering, Roger has been a highly valued member of the Board and was instrumental to the significant achievements of Playtech.
 He has also successfully navigated Playtech to become the eminent global provider of online gaming software and supplier to world-leading brands.
 On behalf of the Board and Playtech’s shareholders he went on to thank Roger for his substantial contribution.”

 Life After Playtech

 Since retiring Roger Withers has been retained as a valuable member of the Playtech family.
 He still consults and acts as Chairman for a world-leading pool betting operator and technology provider, Sportech PLC.